 Get a playlist of some jams you like and get started!

 If you're going to go with a layout without the left macro section or right macro column, then break off those portions of the PCB.
 No special tools or methods are required, you can just break it off with your hands as shown below:

 Add 2u stabilizers to PCB

-For Kailh Box and Kailh Choc switches, there is no cutout to insert in-switch LEDs through, so the LEDs must be added first.
-Skip to the LED installation step and then come back to this step of switch installation.
+There is no cutout to insert in-switch LEDs, so the LEDs must be added first.
+If you're adding LEDs, first do the LED installation step and then come back to this step of switch installation.